ace-dent/demo-toybox/NOVA2024/readme.md

 21:30 Break!
 23:15 Work a bit on presentation.
 Let's get this vertically centered!
 128-(3*8*2)=80.
 Need 40px at top- 5 rows (single spaced).
 Repeat line feeds "\*5\n" → "¹5\n" →  vertical cursor move "⁴🅾️" approx.
 00:08 Fixed typo breakage.
 Trying to pick some nicer colors and make things look nicer with teletype printing.
+01:00 Grateful to Dave for guidance on exporting [rom](http://www.sizecoding.org/wiki/PICO-8#Tiny_ROM_Export), is PXA compressed.
+May be able to some scrolling.
+Now I have cut a release ROM, will try to go a bit further.
+09:10 Around 2am, satisified I can pack a nicer scrolling logo; will start to back-port the hacked together version.